monsoonmaelstrom/book2/book2.md

 I turn to find Davy and Alex carrying a cake.
 Damnit.

-(( maybe all of this gets deleted?
-Do I hate it?
-I don’t know.
-Let’s keep going and see where it takes us.
-But probably delete it ))

 I close my eyes and sigh.
 Birthdays.
 I hate them.
 Mostly mine.
 But apparently this is mine.

 “This is what you were planning?
 When I asked a couple of days ago?”